International Maritime Organization: History

-In 1982, IMCO was renamed as the International Maritime Organization (IMO).
+In November 1975, the IMCO Assembly, as a part of comprehensive review of the Convention, decided to rename it as the International Maritime Organization (IMO); after ratifications, this happened in May 1982.
 Throughout its existence, the IMO has continued to produce new and updated conventions across a wide range of maritime issues covering not only safety of life and marine pollution but also encompassing safe navigation, search and rescue, wreck removal, tonnage measurement, liability and compensation, ship recycling, the training and certification of seafarers, and piracy.
 More recently SOLAS has been amended to bring an increased focus on maritime security through the International Ship and Port Facility Security (ISPS) Code.
 The IMO has also increased its focus on smoke emissions from ships.
 In 1983, the IMO established the World Maritime University in Malmö, Sweden and also facilitated the adoption of the IGC Code.
 In 1991, the IMO facilitated the adoption of the International Grain Code.

 In December 2002, new amendments to the 1974 SOLAS Convention were enacted by the IMO.
-These amendments gave rise to the International Ship and Port Facility Security (ISPS) Code, which went into effect on 1 July 2004.
+These gave rise to the International Ship and Port Facility Security (ISPS) Code, which went into effect on 1 July 2004.
 The concept of the code is to provide layered and redundant defences against smuggling, terrorism, piracy, stowaways, etc. The ISPS Code required most ships and port facilities engaged in international trade to establish and maintain strict security procedures as specified in ship and port specific Ship Security Plans and Port Facility Security Plans.

+On 1 January 2017, the IMO introduced a new mandatory International Code for Ships Operating in Polar Waters (Polar Code), covering shipping operations in the polar regions of Earth.

 Headquarters

-The IMO headquarters are located in a large purpose-built building facing the River Thames on the Albert Embankment, in Lambeth, London.
-The organisation moved into its new headquarters in late 1982, with the building being officially opened by Queen Elizabeth II on 17 May 1983.
+The IMO headquarters is a large purpose-built building facing the River Thames on the Albert Embankment, in Lambeth, London.
+The organization moved into its new headquarters in late 1982, with the building being officially opened by Queen Elizabeth II on 17 May 1983.
 The architects of the building were Douglass Marriott, Worby & Robinson.
 The front of the building is dominated by a seven-metre high, ten-tonne bronze sculpture of the bow of a ship, with a lone seafarer maintaining a look-out.
 The previous headquarters of IMO were at 101 Piccadilly (now the home of the Embassy of Japan), prior to that at 22 Berners Street in Fitzrovia and originally in Chancery Lane.